Bumblebee/Bumblebee/README.md

 }
 ```

-Page here is a base type that is not provided by Bumblebee, but extends Block.
+BaseBlock here is a base type that is not provided by Bumblebee, but extends Block.
 It is the base block for this project.
-More on that later.
+See the section on [block scope](#block-scope) for an explanation.

 Elements
 --------